strong-hire-labs/.github/profile/README.md

-Hello, welcome to Strong Hire Labs!
+Hello, welcome to StrongHire Labs!